shadow-hq/shadow-cli/README.md

   - *If you wish to save the contract to a contract group, you must either be in the contract group's directory or specify the contract group's directory with the `--root` flag.*
 - `--force`: Overwrite the shadow contract if it already exists
 - `--blockscout-url`: If your chain uses Blockscout, you can specify the URL here.
 You do not need an Etherscan API key if you use this flag.
 For example, `--blockscout-url https://explorer.lyra.finance`
+- `--reth`: Whether to save the compiled contract bytecode to './shadow.json' for use with shadow-reth.
+See [shadow-reth](https://github.com/shadow-hq/shadow-reth) for more information.
 </details>

 ### Clone an Existing Contract Group